The History of Solar Car Racing

 1.75 volts per cell, or 10.5 volts in the case of a 12-volt battery.

-The History of Solar Car Racing
+History of Solar Car Racing

 Hans Tholstrup and Larry Perkins pioneered solar car racing when they